-After driving through mud, clean off residue stuck to rotating driveshafts, halfshafts and tires.
+After driving through mud, clean off residue stuck to the driveshafts and tires.
 Excess mud stuck on tires and rotating driveshafts causes an imbalance that could damage drive components.

-If the transmission, transfer case or front axle are submerged in water. their fluids should be checked and changed, if necessary.
+If the transmission, transfer case or front axle are submerged in water, their fluids should be checked and changed, if necessary.

-Water intrusion into the transmission may damage the transmission
+Water intrusion into the transmission may damage the transmission.